GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 In heading, God created the skies and the land.

-And the land was waste and void; and darkness over the face of the deep.
+And the land was waste and void;
+And darkness over the face of the deep.
 And the Wind of God was stirring over the face of the waters.

 And God said, "Let light be."
 And light was.

-And God saw the light; good.
+And God saw the light, that it was good.
 And God separated between the light, and between the darkness.

 And God called light "Day,"